gemstone496/gemstone496.github.io/CSC209/homeworks/final_project/proposal.md

 ### Priority backlog:

-1. Base layout page.
-Includes image from assets by GET request, corresponding blog post, skeletal menu page
+1. ~~Base layout page.
+Includes image from assets by GET request, corresponding blog post, skeletal menu page.
+Modify archive links to submit chapter and page number by url searchParam instead~~
-2. Base archive page, with a dropdown with every page option listed, and a list-style visual below that organizes by the first page of each subsection (e.g. book, chapter, etc).
+2. ~~Base archive page, with a dropdown with every page option listed, and a list-style visual below that organizes by the first page of each subsection (e.g. book, chapter, etc).~~
 3. User login and signup pages (integrate from wk9 hw).
 4. Admin new page upload.
 5. Page comments (single-layer)